microsoft/bedrock/README.md

 $ tools/check-prereqs
 ```

-5. Deploy with the dev sized environment!
+5. Deploy the dev configuration.
 (This will take a while.
 I recommend making yourself a delicious cup of coffee as a reward.)

 ```
 $ ./deploy dev